cyanching/cyanching.github.io/_pages/about.md

 As a child, I practised gymnastics, learnt to play the piano, won awards in art and creative writing competitions.
 As a teen, my interests completely shifted to sciences.
 Instead, I won awards in Olympiad maths, innovative physics, and academic debate competitions.

-Nowadays, since my work happens to be my major hobby, I am taking it easy.
-I enjoy going around on my kickscooter, taking care of my pet lizard and his live food, struggling to play the majestic [otamatone](https://www.youtube.com/watch?v=_I7nCZVky40) well (one day), doing [amateur landscape photography](https://www.instagram.com/cyansingjikching/?hl=en) when I travel and/or hike, going urban exploring, bouldering, and playing [DnD or games alike](https://en.wikipedia.org/wiki/Dungeons_%26_Dragons) with friends, I dungeon master.
+Nowadays, since my work happens to be my major hobby, I am open to scientific discussion/collaboration in my free time, and I am fascinated by a broad range of subjects.
+Otherwise, I enjoy going around on my kickscooter, taking care of my pet lizard and his live food, struggling to play the majestic [otamatone](https://www.youtube.com/watch?v=_I7nCZVky40) well (one day), doing [amateur landscape photography](https://www.instagram.com/cyansingjikching/?hl=en) when I travel and/or hike.

 Contact
 ------